 Federal Funds Rate (Fed Funds Rate).
 The interest rate charged by a depository institution lending Federal Funds to another depository institution.
 The Federal Reserve influences this rate by establishing a "target" Fed Funds rate associated with the Fed's management of monetary policy.

 Federal Home Loan Bank System (FHLB).
-One of the large Federal Agencies.
+One of the large federal agencies.
 A government sponsored enterprise (GSE) system, consisting of wholesale banks (currently twelve district banks) owned by their member banks, which provides correspondent banking services and credit to various financial institutions, financed by the issuance of securities.
 The principal purpose of the FHLB is to add liquidity to the mortgage markets.
 Although FHLB does not directly fund mortgages, it provides a stable supply of credit to thrift institutions that make new mortgage loans.
 FHLB debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
 Frequent issuer of discount notes, agency notes and callable agency securities.
 Also issues notes under its “global note” and “TAP” programs.

 Federal Home Loan Mortgage Corporation (FHLMC or "Freddie Mac").
-One of the large Federal Agencies.
+One of the large federal agencies.
 A government sponsored public corporation (GSE) that provides stability and assistance to the secondary market for home mortgages by purchasing first mortgages and participation interests financed by the sale of debt and guaranteed mortgage-backed securities.
 FHLMC debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
 Frequent issuer of discount notes, agency notes, callable agency securities, and MBS.
 Also issues notes under its “reference note” program.

 Federal National Mortgage Association (FNMA or "Fannie Mae").
-One of the large Federal Agencies.
+One of the large federal agencies.
 A government sponsored public corporation (GSE) that provides liquidity to the residential mortgage market by purchasing mortgage loans from lenders, financed by the issuance of debt securities and MBS (pools of mortgages packaged together as a security).
 FNMA debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
 Frequent issuer of discount notes, agency notes, callable agency securities and MBS.
 Also issues notes under its “benchmark note” program.

 Federal Reserve Bank.
 One of the 12 distinct banks of the Federal Reserve System.